Why Buy A Desktop Humidor?

 Firstly, most desktop humidors are quite large and bulky chests.
 Although some may have handles, they’re not designed to be moved.
 Meanwhile, coolidors are able to stock more cigars yet are easier to transport than desktop humidors.

-That said, even if they’re bulky, desktop humidors aren’t as permanent as cigar cabinets!
+That said, even if they’re bulky, desktop humidors aren’t as imposing as cigar cabinets!
 Therefore, they can be moved around if needed.

 Additionally, if you want to make the most of your desktop humidor, it’ll likely take a fair bit of space.
 Not only do you need to take into account its size and shape but a desktop humidor usually requires easy access.

-Given that they’re quite decorative, they’re often showcased as centrepieces, which means that they may be somewhat imposing.
+Given that they’re quite decorative, they’re often best showcased as centrepieces, which means that they may take up a bit of space.